 Water seeps into the material of the paver, freezes, expands, and cracks it.
 Frost heave happens when the soil beneath the paver becomes saturated with water, which freezes in the cold.

 The soil expands and lifts up the paver.
-The good news is that there are many types of paving materials that are resistant to freeze-thaw and other cold weather problems.
+The good news is that there are many types of paving materials you can use in your landscape project that are resistant to freeze-thaw and other cold weather problems.
 They include:

 Slate is a hard rock that is famous for its ability to split into thin sheets.
 It comes in colors of green, blue, blue-gray, violet or green and brown.
 Used largely for roofing, it is durable and weatherproof and has the advantage over stone such as granite or marble for not being very porous.
 This makes it resistant to the freeze-thaw cycle, though it needs to be installed correctly to be spared frost heaving.

 Travertine is a whitish variety of limestone.
 For many years, contractors warned against installing travertine pavers, because the stone was too porous to bear up under cold weather.
 Now, travertine can be used as a landscaping paver if it’s sealed.
 According to builders, it’s best to dry lay travertine and use stone dust instead of polymeric sand in between the joints.
 Even if a travertine paver cracks, it can be replaced easily.

 Porcelain is a ceramic tile that is fired at a higher temperature than regular ceramic tile.
 This makes it very hard and absolutely waterproof.
 Porcelain pavers come in many colors, and since the colors permeate the entire paver, they won’t fade.
 Though many people think of porcelain as slippery, textured porcelain can reduce the risk of slips and falls.